Slough House (novel series): Writing style

 While many of England's renowned espionage writers like le Carré and Ian Fleming had previously been members of the Secret Service, Herron has no military or intelligence experience.
 Instead, he draws heavily in his writing from experiences while working in the legal department of an employment issues research firm.
 The specific details about the Security Service throughout his novels are fabrications.

 Herron assumes the Security Service operates like any other workplace where "people are often doing quite dull jobs and working with other people who they don't necessarily like, with a lot of office politics going on".
-The Sydney Morning Herald's Sue Turnbull described Herron as being in "full flight", when he "revels in the inanity of the office politics that have blighted British bureaucracy".
+The Sydney Morning Heralds Sue Turnbull described Herron as being in "full flight", when he "revels in the inanity of the office politics that have blighted British bureaucracy".

 Herron has discussed the importance of each novel having a different tone, colouring and mood.
 He allows his writing to be driven by character decisions, rather than strict plots.
 His rough outlines amount to a "series of disconnected events" with plot twists usually occurring when he needs to write himself out of a corner.
 Herron also refrains from creating extensive character backstories.

 Herron writes in the third person and will often rotate points of view within the same scene.
 Glenn Harper from the Los Angeles Review of Books writes that Herron's sudden changes in perspective allow for "sudden and often funny revelations, when the false impression given by one point of view is clarified in a later episode or an alternative point of view".

 While writing, Herron refrains from visualising the characters.
 He maintains "a vague sense of my eye on the page rather than a process in my head.
 It's more about the rhythm of the sentences".
 Herron credits the development of his writing style to early experiences writing poetry.

 Herron views thematic patterning as an essential narrative glue within his work.
 Mortality, addiction and ancestral sin have been noted as themes throughout the series.

 Several of the series's characters and events derive from contemporary history.
 The novel Slough House finds its roots in the poisoning of Sergei and Yulia Skripal, while The Catch has drawn comparisons to events of the life of Jeffrey Epstein.
+Herron has said that the book Clown Town was inspired by the story of alleged MI5 informant Freddie Scappaticci and the IRA.
 British politician Boris Johnson has also been noted by Herron as the basis for the fictional Tory politician Peter Judd.

 Herron has said he is drawn to incorporating political elements into his stories as they "go hand in hand with the kind of espionage thriller I'm interested in.
 I don't want to write a big, plotted, evil-mastermind spy novel; I'm interested in incompetence, things going wrong, badly motivated stuff, and that's essentially our political reality now."